juhaku/utoipa/README.md

 **actix-web** has support support for actix specific parsing via **actix_extras** feature.

-Even if there is no example for your favourite framework `utoipa` is portable and can be used with any web framework which supports decorating functions with macros similarly to **warp** and **tide** examples.
+Even if there is no example for your favourite framework `utoipa` can be used with any web framework which supports decorating functions with macros similarly to **warp** and **tide** examples.

 ## What's up with the word play?